google-developer-training/android-basics-kotlin-inventory-app/README.md

-Inventory - Solution Code
+Inventory - Starter Code
 ==================================

-Solution code for Android Basics in Kotlin.
+Starter code for Android Basics in Kotlin.
-Codelab: Android Jetpack - Room.

 Introduction
 ------------

-This app is an Inventory tracking app.
+This app is an stater code for an Inventory tracking app.
 Demos how to add, update, sell, and delete items from the local database.
 This app demonstrated
 the use of Android Jetpack component [Room](https://developer.android.com/training/data-storage/room) database.